-THE ROYAL BERMUDA REGIMENT IS AT 72 HOUR NOTICE-TO-MOVE UNTIL 1 JUNE.
+THE ROYAL BERMUDA REGIMENT IS AT 48-HOURS NOTICE-TO-MOVE UNTIL FURTHER NOTICE.

 Our Disaster Management Plan can be found here.